assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft.md

 =======

 The message order of an ordinary successful Salt Channel session is:

     Session = M1 M2 M3 M4 AppMessage*

-The M1, M4 messages are sent by the client and M2, M3 by the server.
+The M1, and M4 messages are sent by the client and M2, M3 by the server.
 So, we have a three-way handshake (M1 from client, M2+M3 from server, and M4 from client).
-When the first application message is from the client, this message can be sent with M4 to achieve a two-way (one round-trip) Salt Channel overhead.
+When the first application message is from the client, this message can be sent together with M4 to achieve a two-way (one round-trip) Salt Channel overhead.
 Application layer message (AppMessage*) are sent by either the client or the server in any order.

 The message order of a successful resumed Salt Channel session is:

-    Session = M1 AppMessage*
+    From client: M1 AppMessage*
+    From server: M2 AppMessage*

 When the first application message is from the client to the server (a common case), a resumed Salt Channel will have a zero-way overhead.
-The first application message can be sent together with M1.
+The first application message can be sent together with M1 before the M2 response from the server.

 Message details